simonpercivall/astunparse/README.rst

 This library is single-source compatible with Python 2.6 through Python 3.5.
-It is authored by the Python core developers; I have simply merged the Python 2.7 and the Python 3.4 source and test suites, and added a wrapper.
+It is authored by the Python core developers; I have simply merged the Python 2.7 and the Python 3.5 source and test suites, and added a wrapper.
 This factoring out is to provide a library implementation that supports both versions.

-Added to this is a pretty-printing `dump` utility function.
+Added to this is a pretty-printing ``dump`` utility function.

 The test suite both runs specific tests and also roundtrips much of the standard library.